 Miriam is using the warmth of the oven and the moisture capability of clay to speed up the sprouting process.
 This blogger is doing something similar an Instant Pot — Instant Pot Sprouted Beans with the Yogurt Button

 Miriam likes to sprout in the clay bowls — they are a nice size.
-She says the lids of the small clay pot fit the bowls.
+The lids of the small clay pot fit the bowls – although not perfectly.
 When sprouting, it’s best for the seeds to be surrounded by unglazed clay on all sides.

 Lentils, mung beans, & garbanzos